ipfs/ipfs-desktop/README.md

 ## Install pre-compiled version

 `Soon™` you will be able to install it via dist.ipfs.io.
-Track progress at https://github.com/ipfs-shipyard/ipfs-desktop/pull/514
+In the meanwhile, you can head to the [latest release](https://github.com/ipfs-shipyard/ipfs-desktop/releases/latest) and download the binary for your OS.
+Just click and install!

 ## Install from Source